ctdewaters/Music-Memories/README.md

-# Music-Memories
+# Music Memories
-iOS application that creates "Music Memories" or playlists from certain events, or periods of time in life.
+An iOS application which creates memories/playlists using the Apple Music API.